COSMEcontrol/Raspbian-PREEMPT_RT/README.md

 Usage
 =====
-To run and compile Raspbian RT:
+To run and compile Raspbian-PREEMPT_RT:

 ```groovy
   ./compile.sh